41-0/41sSmartFunctions/README.md

 2. **Intelligent Auto-Cancelform** Eliminates "Can't use that in this form" errors.
 When casting non-feral spells (e.g., Healing Touch or Rejuvenation), the addon utilizes a hidden Aura Scanner to instantly cancel your current form.
 3. **Advanced Form Protection (Form Lock)** To prevent accidental de-shifting during intense combat, you can enable Form Lock via the checkboxes. fo_cancelForm() still works.

+> [!IMPORTANT]
-**Note:** These features only apply to spells triggered via this addon's scripts (e.g., `/script fo_cast()`).
+> These features only apply to spells triggered via this addon's scripts (e.g., `/script fo_cast()`).
 Standard action bar buttons remain unaffected to preserve vanilla-like control when needed.

 ---